ofiwg/libfabric/man/fi_eq.3.md

 : Specifies that the EQ should use a pthread mutex and cond variable as a wait object.

+- *FI_WAIT_CRITSEC_COND*
+: Windows specific.
+Specifies that the EQ should use a critical section and condition variable as a wait object.

 *signaling_vector*
 : Indicates which processor core interrupts associated with the EQ should target.